ckyleflynndev/JS_NumberGuessingGame/README.md

 # JS_NumberGuessingGame
-Count down timer to christmas https://codepen.io/Ckflynndev/pen/rNmJrdLInstead of pulling you can see on codepen
+Count down timer to christmas https://codepen.io/Ckflynndev/pen/rNmJrdL Instead of pulling you can see on codepen